 I don’t know whether Dave ran the Mile at the Suburban Indoor in 1960.
 If he did, he didn’t place.
 But he made a splash early in the outdoor season finishing fourth at the prestigious Les Erickson Mile at the Shorewood Relays.

 There’s a lot going on in those results.
 Marshall Jarreau’s older brother Al, who was also a great cross country runner for the Milwaukee Lincoln Comets, became a famous entertainer.
 And the record Marshall broke was set by Dave’s older brother Dick back in 1958.
-And the 4:35 was a great time for an early season Mile.
+And the 4:35 was a great time for an early season Mile in 1960.

 The Whitefish Bay sectional was the toughest in the state during this era.
 Dave finished third in the Mile, won by Greg Gard, a spot out of qualifying for State.
 There were no extra qualifiers at that time.